YARC-Official/YARG/README.md

 > If you don't follow these instructions, **YOU WILL NOT BE ABLE TO RUN THE GAME**.

 1. Make sure you have the latest version of [Blender](https://www.blender.org/) installed.
 This is for loading models, even if you don't plan on editing them.
 2. Make sure you have [Python (3.10)](https://www.python.org/downloads/) or greater installed.
 Be sure it is added to system path.
-This is required to downloading dependencies.
+This is required to download dependencies.
 3. Clone the repository.
 If you don't know how to do this:
   1. Download [Git](https://git-scm.com/downloads).
 Be sure it is added to system path.
   2. Open the command prompt in the directory you want to store the repository.